Why Influencers Ghost Brands?

 They replied anyway, probably because your product was relevant or the fee was decent.
 You sent the brief.
 It was thorough, complete with brand guidelines, content specs, tone of voice notes, approved hashtags, required disclosures, example captions, and a strict revision window.

-The creator read it and felt like they’d been hired to assemble furniture.
+The creator read it and felt like they had been hired to assemble furniture.
 What started as a “collaboration” suddenly felt like a spec sheet with a deadline.
 They replied something polite.
 The tone shifted.
 The energy dropped.

-You didn’t send a brief.
+You did not send a brief.
 You sent a cage.

 Scene 03 – The transactional silence